au-ts/sddf/examples/gpio/README.md

 When you connect GPIO_2 and GPIO_3 together the LED should light up.
 When you disconnect GPIO_2 and GPIO_3 the LED should turn off.

-There is also 2 testing modes, one for polling and for for IRQ based
+There is also 2 testing modes, one for polling and for IRQ based.

 ## Building